Free SEO Analyzer & Website Analysis

-Enter any URL to run a full technical SEO audit.
-The analyzer checks over 50 factors across six categories: on-page SEO, structured data, technical setup, images and links, security, and accessibility.
-Results are shown in real time as each check completes.
+Run a complete website SEO analysis in seconds.
+Enter any URL and the analyzer audits over 50 factors across six categories: on-page SEO, structured data, technical setup, images and links, security, and accessibility.
+Results appear in real time as each check completes.

 Used for keyword placement and density checks.